Code-Institute-Submissions/hydramod-pick-n-match-project-2/README.md

 # Credits

-- Thank you to Gareth McGirr for his guidance and support.
 - Got Inspiration for this project from youtube programmer [@developedbyed](https://www.youtube.com/watch?v=-tlb4tv4mC4&t=1s)
 - Audio found from free sources on youtube
 - Images used from free sources on [pixabay](https://pixabay.com)